PanyukovNN/betbot/README.md

 ## **BetBot**
-Program1.  consist of two modules:
+Bot consists of two modules:
 1. First module finds football games on 1xstavka.ru, which appropriate for special rule, then automaticaly do bets on those games.
 1. Collect matches results and displays statistics.